adammj/ecg-sleep-staging/README.md

 ---

-Copyright (C) 2024  Adam Jones  All Rights Reserved
+Copyright (C) 2024 Adam Jones.
+All Rights Reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published